-\boxtimes EPA regulations require that TMDL expressions include LAs which identify the portion of the loading capacity attributed to nonpoint sources and to natural background.
+- EPA regulations require that TMDL expressions include LAs which identify the portion of the loading capacity attributed to nonpoint sources and to natural background.
 Load allocations may range from reasonably accurate estimates to gross allotments (40 C.F.R. §130.2(g)).
 Load allocations may be included for both existing and future nonpoint source loads.
-Where possible, load allocations should be described separately for natural background and nonpoint sources.

-□ Load allocations assigned to natural background loads should not be assumed to be the difference between the sum of known and quantified anthropogenic sources and the existing in situ loads (e.g., measured in stream) unless it can be demonstrated that the anthropogenic sources of the pollutant of concern have been identified and given proper load or waste load allocations.
+Where possible, load allocations should be described separately for natural background and nonpoint sources. - Load allocations assigned to natural background loads should not be assumed to be the difference between the sum of known and quantified anthropogenic sources and the existing in situ loads (e.g., measured in stream) unless it can be demonstrated that the anthropogenic sources of the pollutant of concern have been identified and given proper load or waste load allocations.

-Recommendati ion: Approve Partial Approval Disapprove [Insufficient Information
+Recommendat tion: Partial Approval Disapprove Insufficient Information

-Summary: The TMDL document includes the landuse breakdown for the watershed based on the 2007 National Agricultural Statistics Service (NASS) data.
-In 2007, the dominant land use in the drainage area of the listed segment of the Sheyenne River was agriculture.
-Approximately 55 percent of the landuse in the watershed was cropland, 33 percent was grassland, pastureland or conservation reserve program lands and the remaining 12 percent was water, wetlands, developed space, barren or woods.
-The majority of the crops grown consist of soybeans, spring wheat, corn and sunflowers.
+Summary: The TMDL document includes the landuse breakdown for the watershed based on the 2010 National Agricultural Statistics Service (NASS) data.
+In 2010, the dominant land use in the drainage area of the two Cannonball River segments was agriculture.
+Approximately 65 percent of the landuse in the watershed was pasture / grassland, 10 percent was use to grow alfalfa / hay, 19 percent was cropland and the remaining 6 percent was either developed space, barren or woods.
+The majority of the crops grown consisted of small grains, corn and sunflowers.

-The E. coli bacteria loading to this segment originate from nonpoint sources in the watershed.
-Intense early summer storms can cause overland flooding and rising river levels.
-Due to the close proximity of livestock grazing and watering to the river, it is likely that they contribute to the E. coli bacteria pollution in the listed segments of the Sheyenne River.
+The bacteria pollution to these segments originates from nonpoint sources in the watershed.
+Livestock production is the dominant agricultural practice in watershed.
+Livestock grazing and watering in proximity to the Cannonball River are common along the TMDL listed segments.
+The southwest section of North Dakota typically experiences long duration or intense precipitation during the spring and early summer months.
+These storms can cause flash flooding and fast rising river levels.
+Due to the close proximity of livestock grazing and watering to the river, it is likely that the combination of landuse and precipitation patterns result in runoff that contributes E. coli bacteria to the Cannonball River and its tributaries.